Real World Field Service Management Survey

 The “Tech Gap” – What’s Really Slowing You Down

 However, another respondent said, “We have great technicians.
 They generally communicate well across the board and take care to get the job done right.
-Smart phones have really helped our company to expedite services for our customers, with pictures of units, parts and such, helping to greatly reduce mistakes and thus, downtime of ourtomers.”
+Smartphones have really helped our company to expedite services for our customers, with pictures of units, parts, and such, helping to greatly reduce mistakes and thus, downtime of customers.”